 Mickey put together a handpicked team of experts to simultaneously rob three big jewelry stores along Rodeo Drive during the Academy Awards when everyone was too distracted by the glitz and glamor of Hollywood’s elite to notice the elaborate heist unfold.

-NBC’s newest foray into the heist TV drama genre is The Endgame which just recently premiered on the network.
+NBC’s newest foray into the heist TV drama genre is The Endgame, which sadly was canceled after just one season.

 Starring Morena Baccarin and Ryan Michelle Bathé, The Endgame follows Elena Federova, an international arms dealer and criminal mastermind who was recently captured by the FBI.